 6. You advocate not sending kids to college.
 What if kids grow up and then blame their parents about not letting them get a college education?

 My other daughter has a dance recital in a few weeks.
 I tried to give her tips but she laughed at me.
 I was quite the breakdancer in my youth.
 The nerdiest breakdancer on the planet.
 I want to be present for them.
 To love them.
 To let them always know that in their own dark moments, they know I will listen to them.
 I love them.
 Even when they cry and don’t always agree with me.
 Even when they laugh at me because sometimes I act like a clown.

 Later, if they want to blame me for anything at all then I will still love them.
 That’s my “what if”.

 7. Four of your favorite posts from The Altucher Confidential.

 As soon as I publish a post I get scared to death.
 Is it good?
 Will people re-tweet?
 Will one part of the audience of this blog like it at the expense of another part of the audience?
 Will I get Facebook likes?
 I have to stop clinging to these things but you also need to respect the audience.
 I don’t know.
 It’s a little bit confusing to me.
 I don’t have the confidence of a real writer yet.

 Here are four of my favorites:

-Although these three are favorites I really don’t post anything unless it’s my favorite of that moment.
+Although these four are favorites I really don’t post anything unless it’s my favorite of that moment.